Teacher Training

 SuMa Teacher Training brings Sunsar Mayas’ progressive education methods to remote areas of Nepal.

 We leverage our experienced educators and proven curriculum to give rural teachers the skills and knowledge they need to implement project-based and experiential learning in STEAM (Science, Technology, Engineering, Arts and Math) concepts in their classrooms.
-Following intensive training, our team provides regular follow-up and additional in-person support training.
+Following intensive training, our team conducts regular check-ins with teachers, provides in-person classroom observations and feedback, and concludes the program with follow-up training to reinforce key practices.

 Some important facts:

-• To ensure comprehensive support of educators and long-term impact in classrooms, we focus our training on one cohort of schools in a specific geographic area each year.
+To ensure comprehensive support of educators and long-term impact in classrooms, we focus our training on one cohort of schools in a specific geographic area at a time.